Ancient Plagues 5-pack

-Ancient Plagues themed gift box includes these minis: Pestilence, Leprosy, Boils, Wasting and Mites.
+Ancient Plagues 5-pack includes these minis with key ring clip: Pestilence, Leprosy, Boils, Wasting and Mites.
+Clip on anywhere!

 |Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!